Styre-x/komorebiPy/README.md

 > cd ~
 > nano .bashrc
 > ```
-> Add the following to the end of your .bashrc file: `export PYTHONPATH="/usr/local/lib/python3/dist-packages/:"$PYTHONPATH`, where the path is the path to your install
+> Add the following to the end of your .bashrc file: `export PYTHONPATH="/usr/local/lib/python3/dist-packages/:"$PYTHONPATH`, where the path is the path to your install.
 > Run `source .bashrc` to update your path.

 Users are encouraged to install Komorebi from their distro's package manager if available (or request it to be packaged!)